SketchResponse/sketchresponse/README.md

 Support
 -------

-TODO
-If you are having issues, please let us know.
+If you are having issues or encounter a bug, please [create a GitHub issue](https://github.com/SketchResponse/sketchresponse/issues) and we'll try to help!
-We have a mailing list located at: $project@google-groups.com

 License
 -------